ORCID: 0000-0001-9063-6851 Next Research Leave: 2018-19

 BA (Hons) in Archaeology (University of Durham), June 1990.

-The development of societies in northwest Europe, between Late Antiquity and the Central Middle Ages (AD 400 and 1300), with particular reference to landscape and settlement archaeology, and coastal communities.
+The development of societies in northwest Europe, between Late Antiquity and the Central Middle Ages (AD 400 and 1350), with particular reference to coastal communities, landscape and settlement archaeology and geoarchaeology (metal economies, pollution and climate change).

 Supervision of PhD and MRes students: